-Year ended December 31, 2019 Year ended December 31, 2018
+Year ended December 31, 2020 Year ended December 31, 2019

-Broadcasting \$436,161 \$417,597
+Broadcasting \$408,741 \$443,754

-Magazines \$64,191 \$77,708
+Film Production & Audiovisual Services \$58,664 \$71,259

-Film Production & Audiovisual Services \$71,259 \$68,447
+Magazines \$46,318 \$56,598

-Production & Distribution \$13,371 \$ -
+Production & Distribution \$11,432 \$13,371

-Intersegment items (\$15,072) (\$11,842)
+Intersegment items (\$17,011) (\$15,072)

-TOTAL \$569,910 \$551,910
+TOTAL \$508,144 \$569,910

-2.1.
-BROADCASTING
+2.1 BROADCASTING

 TVA owns and operates six of the ten stations that make up TVA Network: CFTM-TV (Montréal), which is the network's flagship station, and five regional television stations: CFCM-TV (Québec City), CHLT-TV (Sherbrooke), CHEM-TV (Trois-Rivières), CFER-TV (Rimouski-Matane-Sept-Îles) and CJPM-TV (Saguenay/Lac St-Jean) (the "regional stations").
 In addition to these regional stations are four affiliated stations: CHOT-TV (Gatineau) and CFEM-TV (Rouyn), owned by RNC Media Inc., as well as CIMT-TV (Rivière-du-Loup) and CHAU-TV (Carleton), owned by Télé Inter-Rives Ltée (the "affiliated stations").
 TVA holds a 45% interest in Télé Inter-Rives Ltée.
 The TVA Network signal reaches nearly the entire French-speaking audience in Québec, as well as the French-speaking communities in Ontario and New Brunswick, and a significant portion of francophone viewers in the rest of Canada.
-TVA also owns the specialty services LCN, addiktv, Prise 2, CASA, YOOPA, TVA Sports and MOI ET CIE in addition to the specialty channels Évasion and Zeste since February 13, 2019.
+TVA also owns the specialty services LCN, addiktv, Prise 2, CASA, YOOPA, TVA Sports, MOI ET CIE, Zeste and Évasion.

-In addition to linear television, the TVA Network and the specialty services have multiplatform applications that allow them to distribute content on demand and continuously.
-The website www.tva.ca and TVA and TVA Nouvelles mobile apps give free access to TVA Network's programs and to certain content of the specialty services' programs in high definition, live or on demand.
+In addition to linear television, the TVA Network and the specialty channels have multiplatform applications that allow them to stream content on demand.
+The website www.qub.ca/tvaplus and the TVA+ mobile app give free access to TVA Network's programs and to certain content of the specialty channels' programs as well as to original content.

-In March 2019, TVA Sports launched the TVA Sports Direct platform which gives users access to content in high definition from TVA Sports, live or on demand, available on all screens (TVs, smartphones, tablets and computers) by paying a subscription fee
+In March 2019, TVA Sports launched the TVA Sports Direct platform which gives users access to content streaming on demand, accessible on all screens and available through a subscription.

-2.1.1.
-TELEVISION BROADCASTING
+2.1.1 TELEVISION BROADCASTING